cjmwills/cmt307-code-release/README.md

 ## Modifying Test Data

 By default the model will use the dataset in the `Data/IMDb/test/` folder.
-To run the model on different data, simply replace this with the data you want the model to predict.
+To run the model on different data, simply replace this file with the data you want the model to predict.

+## Model Parameters

+The model runs a Radial Basis Function Support Vector Machine (RBF SVM).
+(The model parameters)[https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html] can be changed by editing `model.py`.

 ## Running the Model